walt-id/waltid-ssikit/README.md

 # LetsTrust SSI Core

-Kotlin/Java library & dockerized CLI tool for SSI core services, with primary focus on European EBSI/ESSIF ecosystem.
+Kotlin/Java library & dockerized CLI tool for SSI core services, with primary focus on the European EBSI/ESSIF ecosystem.

 The core services are in the scope of:
  - **Key Management**